-The Tenant Satisfaction Measures (TSM) introduced by the Regulator of Social Housing are now a key way for us to gain the views of our Customers so that we can drive positive change.
+The Tenant Satisfaction Measures (TSM) introduced by the Regulator of Social Housing are a helpful way for us to gain the views of our Customers so that we can drive positive change.

 Rachel Crownshaw, Group Managing Director of Communities